 This is the "priorities string" option.
-This option takes an argument string.
+This option takes a string argument.
 TLS algorithms and protocols to enable.
-You can use predefined sets of ciphersuites such as PERFORMANCE, NORMAL, SECURE128, SECURE256.
+You can use predefined sets of ciphersuites such as PERFORMANCE, NORMAL, PFS, SECURE128, SECURE256.
+The default is NORMAL.

-Check the GnuTLS manual on section "Priority strings" for more information on allowed keywords list option (-l)
+Check the GnuTLS manual on section "Priority strings" for more information on the allowed keywords ranges option list option (-l)